skorch-dev/skorch/docs/user/FAQ.rst

     net.fit(train_ds, None)

-If you split your data by using :func:`~sklearn.model_selection.train_test_split`, you can create your own :class:`~skorch.dataset.Dataset`, and then pass it to :func:`~skorch.helpers.predefined_split`:
+If you split your data by using :func:`~sklearn.model_selection.train_test_split`, you can create your own skorch :class:`~skorch.dataset.Dataset`, and then pass it to :func:`~skorch.helper.predefined_split`:

 .. code:: python